 You can request an 18-month extension if you or a dependent is disabled or if you face another qualifying event, such as a spouse’s death.
 In some cases, COBRA coverage can extend for 36 months.

 Voluntary or involuntary termination of job other than gross misconduct

 |Total disability||Employee||29 months|

 Death of employee

 |Loss of dependent-child status||Dependent child||36 months|

-You can cancel the COBRA coverage at any time within 18 months.
-You’re not locked in.
+You are not locked into COBRA coverage and can cancel at any time within 18 months.
 You will likely want to drop COBRA once you become eligible for a different health plan, such as if you get another job.

 Frequently Asked Questions